About

 For more than three decades, Kamoka has been dedicated to producing exceptional Tahitian pearls while demonstrating that pearl farming can be both environmentally responsible and economically sustainable.

 Located on the atoll of Ahe in French Polynesia, Kamoka is a family-owned pearl farm built on a simple principle: respect.
-Respect for our craft drives us to pursue the highest standards of quality.
-Respect for our environment guides every aspect of our farming methods.
-And respect for the people we work with, from our team members to our wholesale partners, shapes the way we do business.
+Respect for our craft, our environment, and the people we work with shapes everything we do.

 Today, Kamoka Wholesale provides jewelers, designers, and retailers with direct access to some of the world's finest Tahitian pearls while supporting a model of pearl farming that actively benefits both people and the environment.